sk-stm/CarND-Capstone/README.md

 light faces the car and is upright.
 In reality many traffic lights can occur in various shapes and at various positions and some might only be relevant for cars in other lanes.
 In this project we abstract from this variety of traffic lights.

+Further more we currently use 2 separate classifiers for traffic light detection.
+We separated the tasks because the traffic lights in the simulator are quite different from the real world traffic light.
+If one puts more effort in training and generalising one classifier it might be possible to use just one classifier for both scenarios.

 Please use **one** of the two installation options, either native **or** docker installation.